rmcwhae/russellmcwhae.ca/src/routes/reading-list/+page.md

 ## 2025

+-   _Dream Big: Know What You Want, Why You Want It, and What You’re Going to Do About It_ by Bob Goff
 -   _Eight Dates: Essential Conversations for a Lifetime of Love_ by John Gottman, PhD and Julie Schwartz Gottman, PhD, Doug Abrams and Rachel Carlton Abrams, MD

 ## 2024